Cut Adrift in the Med

 This has not been Europe’s finest hour...

-It may seem as though this ‘other’ Europe he speaks of is already here.
 But human rights and solidarity are still supported by most Europeans and policies to block human movement at any cost are not supported as widely as their proponents suggest.

 We need to cut through the rhetoric which demonises refugees and migrants, and those trying to help them, purely for political gain.
-Many Europeans believe in saving lives at sea, want a fairer asylum system and fairer governance of migration, and want to ensure the rights of people migrating to Europe are protected, not diminished.
+Many Europeans believe in saving lives at sea, want a fairer asylum system and more humane governance of migration, and want to ensure the rights of people migrating to Europe are protected, not diminished.

 There is no simple solution.
 But precisely because of the complexity of the situation, decision-makers must put scaremongering aside and work to adopt credible, effective, humane and realistic policies, which uphold - rather than erode – human rights.